moonsugar33/sunbird_scanner/README.md

 ## Getting Started

 This guide will walk you through the steps needed to set up the project.
-No prior experience is necessary—just follow the instructions below!
+No prior experience is necessary — just follow the instructions below.

 ---